ioccc-src/winner/2013/misaka/README.md

 gcc misaka9.c -o same_as_long_cat
 ```

-Finally, if you lost track of how many misaka.c you have stacked together,
+Finally, if you lost track of how many [misaka.c](misaka.c) you have stacked
-you can feed the source to a brainfuck interpreter to get a overview of how
+together, you can feed the source to a
+[brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter to get an
-the programs are stacked.
+overview of how the programs are stacked.
 Example:

 ```sh
 perl bf.pl misaka9.c